jlbyrne/filter.js/README.md

 filter.js
 =========

-a small library for autofiltering lists based on user input.
+a small plugin for autofiltering lists based on user input.